Yours (Nathaniel album)

-"Yours" is the debut studio album from Australian singer-songwriter, Nathaniel Willemse.
-It was released in Australia on 23 October 2015 and debuted at number 5 on the ARIA Charts.
+Yours is the debut studio album from Australian singer-songwriter, Nathaniel Willemse.
+It was released in Australia on 23 October 2015 and debuted at number 5 on the ARIA Albums Chart.

 Themes

-Producer David Musumeci of DNA Songs explains, "From the moment we signed Nathaniel we knew we wanted to make a record with great emotional depth that would take you on a rollercoaster ride of emotions as you run through it, and we think we've achieved that with Yours.
+Producer David Musumeci of DNA Songs explained: "From the moment we signed Nathaniel we knew we wanted to make a record with great emotional depth that would take you on a rollercoaster ride of emotions as you run through it, and we think we've achieved that with Yours.
 Nathaniel is a true talent and we hope the people enjoy listening to this album as much as we loved making it."

-Willemse said of the album's theme "The album covers the themes of love, relationships and break-ups, but it also covers being yourself, and being inspired and confident enough to make the right choices in life...
+Willemse said of the album's theme: "The album covers the themes of love, relationships and break-ups, but it also covers being yourself, and being inspired and confident enough to make the right choices in life...
 For me, all these songs have their own particular story and sound."